Miso Tahini Dressing

 A small amount of water is also added but just enough to get the consistency you’re after in the dressing.
 It should be thick but pourable and really stick to whatever you’re adding it to.
 You don’t want to completely water down the taste so add it sparingly.

-How To Make This Dressing
+How To Make A Miso Tahini Dressing

 This delicious recipe takes minutes to make and can be mixed by hand, or with an immersion blender if preferred.
 Both are fine, but the stick blender will give you a smoother, creamier dressing overall.